10 – Never Say Die

 # 5 – Mob Rules

 The Black Sabbath Mob Rules album is the only Black Sabbath Album cover on our Top 10 Black Sabbath Album Covers list to feature Ronnie James Dio on vocals.
 The Mob Rules album was released on November 4, 1981.
-While the music on the album was criticized by many rock journalist at the time, many Sabbath fans feel it may be one of the band’s most underrated albums.
+While many rock journalists criticized the music on the album at the time, many Sabbath fans feel it may be one of the band’s most underrated albums.
 The artwork for the album was taken from Greg Hildebrandt’s piece entitled Dream 1: Crucifiers.
-Black Sabbath simply just added their name to the wall in the backdrop of the art.
+Black Sabbath just added their name to the wall in the backdrop of the art.
 Nonetheless, the band’s choice of artwork should be hailed as a brilliant decision.

 # 4 – Thirteen (13)